 Since an outline is such an important step in the process of writing a business plan, we’ve put together a high-level overview you can copy into your blank document to get you started (and avoid the terror of facing a blank page).

-Now that you’ve got an outline or a template in place, it’s time to fill it in.
-We’ve broken it down by section to help you build your plan step-by-step.
+Once you have your business plan outline in place, it’s time to fill it in.
+We’ve broken it down by section to help you build your plan step by step.

 A good executive summary is one of the most crucial sections of your plan—it’s also the last section you should write.